ibm-cloud-docs/hlf-support/console-ocp-about.md

 The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric includes the following key features:

+Hyperledger Fabric documentation is specific to the Fabric version.
+When using the Fabric documentation links below, select the version for your environment: [version 2.2.2](https://hyperledger-fabric.readthedocs.io/en/release-2.2/){: external} - [v2.2.4](https://hyperledger-fabric.readthedocs.io/en/release-2.2/){: external}
+{: note}

 **BUILD ---- Integrated developer experience**
 - **Deploy easily**.
 Use Ansible Playbooks or the Red Hat Marketplace to deploy networks quicker than ever before.
 - **Easily code** your [smart contracts](#x8888420){: term} in Node.js, Golang, Java, or JavaScript.
 Use the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric Developer Tools to easily develop smart contracts locally.
 Leverage **SDK integration** with the console, and learn from our rich tutorials and samples.